Ideas for Encouraging Communication and Social Behavior In Children with Autism

 Structure Play Activities

 To sustain communication between the child and the adults in his/her environment, provide structured play activities in which your child must use symbolic forms of communication to interact in order to continue playing with a favorite toy or game.
 Research on long term memory suggests that meaningful rehearsal of a task is one of the factors that positively influence long term memory (Ormrod, 1990).
 Routine, structured play activities provide a continued, meaningful rehearsal for the child to use his/her communication board, his/her sign language signs, or his/her words, in context.
 By creating a planned incidental learning environment, you will help promote the child’s recognition of correct responses.
+Communication boards like the board below can be found here.

 Provide Non-Linguistic Contingent Responses to Your Child’s Behaviors